OvidiuS/citadel-swing-grav/pages/02.Info/03.faqs/03._workshops/section_alternate.md

 ### Does the the optional Styling Workshop cost extra?

-Yes, the Styling Workshop is an additional 2 hours of training, one hour with <strong>Diego &amp; Jessica</strong> and one with <strong>Jakub &amp; Emeline.
+Yes, the Styling Workshop is an additional 2 hours of training, one hour with **Diego &amp; Jessica** and one with **Jakub &amp; Emeline**.
 The cost is &euro;35, and you can purchase a ticket by selecting the extra option when you get your normal Workshop Pass.

 ### Can I pay for just the Styling Workshop?